xuyouze/MyNotes/ResNet.md

 # 4. advantages:
   * alleviate the problem of degradation.
-  * residual nets are easy to optimizem and can easily enjoy accuracy gains from greatly increased depth, producing results substantially better than previous networks.
+  * residual nets are easy to optimize and can easily enjoy accuracy gains from greatly increased depth, producing results substantially better than previous networks.

 # 5. the detail of methods:
   * residual block: